Skip to main content

 Under what circumstances does TCHS euthanize animals?

 TCHS does not euthanize animals who are candidates for adoption.
-We are an open-admissions shelter that accepts every animal in need regardless of age or physical condition.
-TCHS euthanizes an animal if it’s suffering from an illness or injury and treatment isn’t feasible, or if an animal displays behavior that is so aggressive that it could be a threat to public safety.
+We are an open-admissions shelter that accepts every animal in need regardless of age, behavior or physical condition.
+TCHS euthanizes an animal if it’s suffering from an illness or injury and treatment isn’t feasible, or if an animal displays behaviors that could be a threat to public safety or its own well-being.

 How long do you keep the animals?